adamenger/chef-pypi-mirror/README.md

 Pypi Cookbook
 =============

 This cookbook sets up a mirror of pypi.python.org using the bandersnatch utility.
+Additionally we use nginx to serve the html.

 Requirements
 ------------